reiteristvan/CSharpStyleGuide/README.md

   - Classes which are not part of a hierarchy or not intended to inherit from should be marked with the *sealed* modifier.

   *Why?*: There are classes where it's difficult to enforce behaviors.
 Also we should only allow inheritance where it actually makes sense.
-It's hard to design classes which can be effectively extended and sometimes it is better if we don't allow it.
+It's hard to design classes which can be effectively extended and sometimes it is better if we don't allow it at all.

 ## Constructors